gmforghieri/Battleship/README.md

 Implemented from scratch, this is my first coding project.

 ## Tools used for the project
-Technologies: HTML, CSS, JavaScript, Node.js, Express.js
+Technologies: HTML, CSS, JavaScript, Node.js, Express.js, Git, Github

 ## Running the application
 Game has been deployed to Microsoft Azure visible and playable for everyone.